turbinelabs/developer/reference/quickstart.md

 ## Next Steps

-Now that you've seen tbnproxy demo app in action, you can move on to deploying it in your environment.
+Now that you've seen demo app in action, you can move on to deploying tbnproxy and tbncollect in your environment.
 After reading the Configuration guide below, proceed to one of the following cloud integrations:

  - [Kubernetes](https://docs.turbinelabs.io/guides/deploying-the-turbine-labs-product-suite-to-kubernetes)